Article by Matt Strauss, CEO and Co-Founder of RiseKit

 That’s why businesses need to expand their recruitment efforts to reach a broader range of candidates by collaborating with local community centers, job training programs, and nonprofits.
 This way, they can reach job seekers who might not be active on platforms like LinkedIn.
 Another recruitment technique is to attend job fairs, community events, and partnerships with non-profit organizations to tap into a broader talent pool.

-Melissa O’Dell, Executive Director of Defy Ventures, nonprofit organization, says, “The unfortunate reality is that people with criminal histories are often excluded from economic opportunities, which increases the likelihood of recidivism.”
+Melissa O’Dell, Executive Director of Defy Ventures, a nonprofit organization, says, “The unfortunate reality is that people with criminal histories are often excluded from economic opportunities, which increases the likelihood of recidivism.”
 She continues, “ But companies can benefit from this labor force and create a more equitable society at the same time because many individuals who have had contact with the judicial system have amazing skills and talents.”

 Plenty of information already exists about adopting more inclusive hiring practices.
 But what should be included is the need to research and understand the needs and challenges faced by underprivileged communities first-hand.
 Only then can organizations tailor their recruitment strategies to bridge existing gaps, prioritize skill-based assessments, and focus on reaching candidates where they are.
 By seeking to proactively create a more diverse pool of potential hires, businesses can meet their organizational inclusion goals and stay ahead of global talent shortages.